Chr1sC0de/Nibbler/README.md

 In the above signal, as it is lagging, the past min features must be stored and checked to avoid repeating a signal.
 These types of checks must be taken into consideration when designing a strategy.

 ## Strategies and Optimiztion
-A trading must take into consideration, to name a few, the following:
+A trading strategy must take into consideration, to name a few, the following:
 1. buy signal
 2. stop
 3. sell signal